 New Medicare Cards Are Coming

-New Medicare cards are in the works for all Medicare eligible beneficiaries.
-New cards will be mailed between April 2018 and April 2019 to the address Medicare has on file for you.
+As you may have heard, new Medicare cards are in the works for all Medicare eligible beneficiaries.
+New cards are mailing out between April 2018 and April 2019 to the address Medicare has on file for you.
 If you have moved or have a change of address, visit your online Social Security account at My Social Security Account.
 MWG Senior Services is available to help guide you through your transition to the new Medicare card.

 What does a new Medicare card mean for you?